 Step-5: Put 1 in the Value data box and either hit Enter or click on OK to save the changes.

 That’s all.
-But keep in mind, it’s not a permanent solution to Remove Activate Windows 10 watermark as it would return soon.
+But keep in mind, it’s not a permanent solution to Remove Activate Windows 11 or 10 watermark as it would return soon.
 In that situation perform the same procedure again.